 - Helped merchants increase their profits by 11% compared to pre-Afterpay levels

 - Connected the average merchant with 13% more new customers

 - Generated $8.2 billion in total sales for 26,000 US merchants in 2021

 Shoppers who use Afterpay shop +50% more frequently than those who do not (“Quantifying The Incremental Impact of Afterpay” Mastercard 2021), spend +40% more than those who do not use Afterpay (Afterpay FY2020 Presentation, Mngmt Estimates), and the BNPL service attracts over 19 million global customers (Block Q4’21 Earnings Call).

 Whether your customers using Afterpay repay their purchases in full or miss payments, merchants are always paid the entirety of the purchase price upfront, minus Afterpay’s merchant fees.
 Fees include a flat rate of $0.30 and a variable 4-6% commission rate per transaction completed with the BNPL provider.
-If the fees make you question if Afterpay is worth it, check out our article about BNPL and your bottom line.

 There are a few downsides to offering customer financing through Afterpay.
 Unlike BNPL providers such as Affirm, Afterpay charges late fees for missed payments, and the late payment structure is not very well understood.
 Users risk being charged with both late fees and Non-Sufficient Funds (NSF) fees from their bank if Afterpay automatically tries (and fails) to withdraw an installment payment from their account.